jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 2) Initialize pongo
 3) Run tests with [pongo.sh](pongo.sh) and **adapt the `KONG_IMAGE` value** according to expectations

+Note: If the Kong Docker image with `saxon` has been rebuilt, run a `pongo clean` for rebuilding the Pongo image

 ## Changelog
 - v1.0.0:
   - Initial Release